5h0ov/Career-Crafters/README.md

 ## Introduction 🌟

-"Code-crafters" is a powerful platform designed to simplify the process of job hunting, career development, and education exploration.
+"Career-Crafters" is a powerful platform designed to simplify the process of job hunting, career development, and education exploration.
 It offers a range of features to assist job seekers, students, and professionals in their journey towards success. 🌐💼

 # About Career-Crafters 🚀